 About Our Community

-Our Community is a social enterprise and highly-rated accredited B Corporation that services the Australian not-for-profit sector, and the organisations that support the sector.
+Our Community is a social enterprise that services the organisations working in and supporting the Australian not-for-profit sector.

 Our Community’s mission is to build stronger communities through stronger community organisations.
 We work towards that goal by providing advice, connections, training and easy-to-use tech for the people and organisations sharing the same motivation.